citp/privacy-policy-historical/g/gr/gro/grownupgeek.com.md

-> *The following text is extracted and transformed from the grownupgeek.com privacy policy that was archived on 2012-09-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120920003617id_/http%3A//grownupgeek.com/node/584) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the grownupgeek.com privacy policy that was archived on 2013-04-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130430151213id_/http%3A//grownupgeek.com/node/584) for the most accurate reproduction.*

 # GrownUpGeek.com Privacy/Content Policies and Terms of Service | Help For Beginners

-**Our Privacy Policy**
+**Our Privacy & Disclosure Policy **

 **We Are Committed To Your Privacy**